Mosab Hassan Yousef

-Shin Bet considered him its most valuable source within the Hamas leadership.
-The information Yousef supplied prevented dozens of suicide attacks and assassinations of Israelis, exposed numerous Hamas cells, and assisted Israel in hunting down many militants, and incarcerating his own father, Hamas leader Sheikh Hassan Yousef.
-In March 2010, he published his autobiography titled Son of Hamas.
+The Shin Bet considered Yousef to be Israel's most valuable source within the Hamas leadership: the information he supplied allowed Israel to successfully thwart dozens of Palestinian suicide attacks against civilians and prevent the assassinations of many Israeli civilians and soldiers; exposed numerous Hamas cells; and assisted Israeli authorities in hunting down Palestinian militants.
+His efforts also culminated in the incarceration of his father, who had served as a leading figure for Hamas operations from the West Bank.
+In March 2010, Yousef published his autobiography, titled Son of Hamas.